-4. Previous period's figures
+5. Previous period's figures

-Previous period's figures in the financial statements, including the notes thereto, have been reclassified wherever required to conform to the current period's presentation/classification.
-These are not material and do not affect the previously reported net profit or equity.
+Previous period's figures in the financial statements, including the notes thereto, have been reclassified

 GLOSSARY

 12.1 Company Related Terms

 4 Overlapping Circles

 Represents the telecommunication circles of Haryana, Rajasthan, Uttar Pradesh (East) and Uttar Pradesh (West) wherein Bharti Infratel and Indus Towers have overlapping operations.
 Bharti Infratel is not permitted to roll out any new towers in these telecommunications Circles, although it continues to own and operate its existing telecommunications towers in these Circles, and add additional sharing operators to these towers.
 New tower rollout in these telecommunication circles is done by Indus.